timchenggu123/FlashMemorizeDroid/README.md

 The simplest way is to connect your phone via usb, then drag the file into a folder of your choice on your phone.
 (If you have pictures included in the deck, make sure to also put them *under the same directory* as the .txt file)

-Alternatively, you could also upload the file on google drive. **Note: The Google Drive method works with the default android file manager on newer versions of the Android system.
+Alternatively, you could also upload the file on Google Drive. **Note: The Google Drive method works with the default android file manager on newer versions of the Android system.
 If your phone uses a custom file manager, this might not work.
-Moreover, Google Drive method does not support pictures.**
+Moreover, Google Drive method does not be able to automatically add pictures yet, but you can add them from your phone once you load the deck.**

 Once you have the file on your phone or on google drive, you can launch FlashMemorize on your phone.
 On the main screen, tap the cicular "+" floating button.
 This should open the file manager.
 Navigate to your file and tap it.